 Questions type | Multiple Choice Questions (MCQs) |

-All the candidates are not allowed to carry the following items inside the CTET examination centre: Stationery item like textual material (printed or written), bits of papers, geometry/pencil box, plastic pouch, calculator, scale, writing pad, pen drives, eraser, calculator, log table, electronic pen/scanner, cardboard etc.,
+All the candidates are not allowed to carry the following items inside the CTET examination center: Stationery items like textual material (printed or written), bits of paper, geometry/pencil box, plastic pouch, calculator, scale, writing pad, pen drives, eraser, calculator, log table, electronic pen/scanner, cardboard, etc.,

-Devices like mobile phones, blue tooth, earphones, microphone, pager, health band etc. Any watch/wrist watch, wallet, goggles, handbags, gold/artificial ornaments etc. Any other item which could be used for unfair means and for hiding communication devices/gadgets like camera, Bluetooth devices etc.
+Devices like mobile phones, Bluetooth, earphones, microphones, pagers, health bands, etc. Any watch/wristwatch, wallet, goggles, handbags, gold/artificial ornaments etc. Any other item that could be used for unfair means and for hiding communication devices/gadgets like cameras, Bluetooth devices, etc.

-The CTET certificate is the minimum eligibility to get the teaching job.
-Once the candidate gets the certificate, he or she can apply for teacher vacancies released by different schools like KVS, NVS Army Teacher, ERDO, etc. However, achieving the CTET Certificate 2019 is not that easy.
+The CTET certificate is the minimum eligibility requirement for getting a teaching job.
+Once the candidate gets the certificate, he or she can apply for teacher vacancies released by different schools, such as KVS, NVS Army Teacher, ERDO, etc. However, achieving the CTET Certificate 2019 is not that easy.

-Candidates must fetch the minimum passing marks or cut off to avail of the Certificate.
-Detailed notification and information brochure for CTET 2023 has been released on the official website, ‘ctet.nic.in’.
+Candidates must score the minimum passing marks or cut-off to obtain the Certificate.
+The detailed notification and information brochure for CTET 2025 has been released on the official website, ‘www.ctet.nic.in’.

-Candidates who apply for only one paper, the application fee is Rs.
-1000 for General and OBC categories, and Rs.
+For candidates who apply for only one paper, the application fee is Rs.
+1000 for General and OBC categories and Rs.
 500 for SC, ST, and Differently-abled persons.
-For candidates who apply to appear for both papers, the application fee is Rs.
-1200 for General and OBC categories, and Rs.
-600 for SC, ST, and Differently-abled persons.

-CBSE holds CTET exam twice a year – once in July and again in December.
-CTET certificates are valid for life time.
-The Information Bulletin/Prospectus listing details of examination, syllabus, eligibility criteria, examination fee, examination cities, CTET Exam Schedule and some important dates are now available on the CTET official website.
-CTET aspirants will be able to apply online through CTET website www.ctet.nic.in once the link is activated.
+The Information Bulletin/ Prospectus listing details of the examination, syllabus, eligibility criteria, examination fee, examination cities, CTET Exam Schedule, and some important dates are now available on the CTET official website.
+Once the link is activated, CTET aspirants can apply online through the CTET website, www.ctet.nic.in.

-CTET Eligibility: There is no change in the CTET July 2023 eligibility.
-Candidates who have qualified their Class 12 or equivalent with minimum 50% and has completed or is in the final year of
+There is no change in the CTET July 2025 eligibility.
+Candidates who have qualified their Class 12 or equivalent with a minimum of 50% and have completed or are in the final year of

 - 2-year Diploma in Elementary Education (by whatever name is known)

-- 2-year Diploma in Elementary Education (by whatever name known), in accordance with the NCTE (Recognition Norms and Procedure), Regulations, 2002.
+- 2-year Diploma in Elementary Education (by whatever name known), by the NCTE (Recognition Norms and Procedure), Regulations, 2002.

 - 4-year Bachelor of Elementary Education (B.EI.Ed).